 3 It is believed that some Druids survived by using a form of magic known as the "Celtic Mind Trick" to make the Romans believe that "These are not the Druids you are looking for."

-4 A tactic they had successfully employed with many other pagan holidays, including "Yule," which became Christmas, and "Rabbit Egg Basket Day," which became Easter.
+4 This tactic was also successfully employed with "Yule," which became Christmas, and "Chocolate Bunny and Egg Basket Day," which became Easter.

 5 Because people are basically lazy.